Search This Blog

 Hear the word of the Lord;

-Luke 5:36 And he spake also a parable unto them: No man rendeth a piece from a new garment and putteth it upon an old garment; else he will rend the new, and also the piece from the new will not agree with the old.
+Luke 5:36 And he spoke a parable to them: No man tears a piece from a new garment and puts it upon an old garment; else he will tear the new, and also the piece from the new will not agree with the old.

 38 But new wine must be put into fresh wine-skins.